Quantum de Finetti Theorems as Categorical Limits, and Limits of State Spaces of C*-algebras: Preliminaries

 \begin{thm}[Hewitt-Savage de Finetti Theorem \cite{Hewitt1955}] Let $\mu \in \rad{X^{\mathbb N}}$ be an exchangeable Radon probability measure on the countably infinite product of copies of $X$, with the Borel $\sigma$-algebra.
 Then there exists a Radon probability measure $\nu$ on $\rad{X}$ (i.e.~$\nu\in \rad{\rad X}$) such that, for all measurable $U \subseteq X^{\mathbb N}$,

-\end{thm} \begin{exmp} Supposing that we are modelling coin flips, so $X = \{ H, T \}$, then $ \rad X \cong [0,1]$, and the de Finetti result says that an exchangeable distribution of outcomes of flipping a coin can only come from picking from bag of coins with bias distributed according to some distribution on $[0,1]$ and then just flipping the coin you get forever. \end{exmp}
+\end{thm} \begin{exmp} Supposing that we are modelling coin flips, so $X = \{ H, T \}$, then $ \rad X \cong [0,1]$, and the de Finetti result says that an exchangeable distribution on sequences of $H$ and $T$ can only come from picking from bag of coins with bias distributed according to some distribution on $[0,1]$ and then flipping the coin you have picked over and over forever. \end{exmp}